cesarParra/apexdocs/README.md

   Markdown like Github Pages or Netlify, and use site generators like Jekyll or Gatsby.
 This gives you the freedom to decide how to style your site to match your needs.

-## Version 2.X

-Version shares almost* all the same functionality (and more) of 1.X , but is a rewrite from the ground up of the tool, so please be aware if migrating from a 1.X version.

-The Apex code parsing logic for the 1.X codebase was almost a one-to-one translation of the Java based ApexDoc tool to Javascript.
-With 2.X the parsing logic has been improved and extracted out of this codebase, and into its own standalone NPM module which is solely focused on Apex code reflection: https://www.npmjs.com/package/@cparra/apex-reflection

-This allows for an improved code quality of both code bases and an increased ease of introducing future improvements and fixing issues.

-### Differences between the versions

-When migrating from 1.X please be aware of these changes between the major versions:

-#### Deprecated features

-* The `--group` CLI parameter has been deprecated.
-All files are grouped by default.

-#### Features from 1.X not supported in 2.X

-* The `--configPath` CLI parameter has been temporarily deprecated.
-We are planning on reintroducing it but the config file will use a different format.

 #### New features

 * All Apex annotations are now supported through the `--scope` CLI parameter, not just `namespaceaccessible`.
 This means